wide. Anyone growing Italian cypress knows that these trees shoot up rapidly in the right location, often growing up to 3 feet (. 9 m.) per year.

 You’ll need to water the plants well just after planting.
 Then make irrigation a part of your regular care routine.
 These trees are generally healthy but you should keep an eye out for spider mites.
 If you ignore the presence of these tiny bugs, your elegant trees will soon look in disarray.

-How do you take care of Italian cypress trees?
+How do you revive Italian cypress trees?

 Why are my Italian cypress trees dying?